Skills System

 Migrating pre-0.15 SKILL.md

-Starting with dcc-mcp-core 0.15 (issue #356), dcc-mcp-core-specific extension keys (dcc, version, tags, tools, …) should live under the agentskills.io-compliant metadata.dcc-mcp.* namespace rather than at the top level of SKILL.md frontmatter.
-Top-level extension keys continue to parse but emit a one-shot deprecation warning per skill, and SkillMetadata.is_spec_compliant() returns False for them.
+Starting with dcc-mcp-core 0.15 (issue #356), dcc-mcp-core-specific extension keys (dcc, version, tags, tools, …) MUST live under the agentskills.io-compliant nested metadata.dcc-mcp namespace rather than at the top level of SKILL.md frontmatter.
+The strict v0.15+ loader also no longer promotes the pre-0.15 flat dotted form (metadata: { "dcc-mcp.dcc": ... }) into typed fields.
+A SKILL.md with legacy top-level keys fails to load and emits a tracing::error!.

 ---